 Together with the Office of Access and Services for Individuals and Teachers College Information Technology, we developed a new policy on Library Accessibility, which includes the objective of guides for using accommodations in library resources.
-Also with TC IT we onboarded for a new Integrated Library System, prepping to migrate from Innovative Interfaces, Inc.'s Sierra, to the new cloud-based Exlibris products, Alma-Primo-Leganto by the end of the 2021-2021 academic year.
+Also with TC IT we onboarded for a new Integrated Library System, prepping to migrate from Innovative Interfaces, Inc.'s Sierra, to the new cloud-based Exlibris products, Alma-Primo-Leganto by the end of 2021.

 In early December, we provided an update on our work, March-November, for the Teachers College Trustees.
 We focused on key accomplishments during COVID-19, from the transition to a remote workplace that embraced digital resources, services, and coordination with College and Campus, to the return onsite, referencing a new framework for the Gottesman Libraries.